Envious of your neighbor's lush, green lawn, but not sure where to start? We've got you covered!

 You'll want to plant cool season grasses in spring or fall and warm-season grasses in summer.

 In addition to considering where you live, there are other considerations you want to keep in mind when choosing a grass seed, as well.

 Find the right grass seed for your lawn with this chart.

 Grass seeds have different levels of tolerance for shade.
 Most lawn grasses appreciate full sun, and only some varieties will thrive in shade.
 This is important when considering where you plan to plant the grass.
 Do you need to seed in shady areas beneath tall trees?
 Do you live in a cloudy area?
 You'll want to consider a more shade-tolerant grass.

-You should also think about how many people will be walking on your grass, and what kind of activities it will need to stand up to.
-Different grass varieties have different traffic tolerances - some are more delicate and should not be used for high-traffic areas, while other, sturdier grasses are great for pathways, playing fields and busy backyards.
+You should also think about how many people will be walking on your grass and what kind of activities it'll need to stand up to.
+Different grass varieties have different traffic tolerances - some are more delicate and shouldn't be used for high-traffic areas, while other, sturdier grasses are great for pathways, playing fields and busy backyards.
 Be sure to research how much wear and tear your grass seed will handle.